bnagy/bdi-paper/README.md

 The compiled [paper](paper/main.pdf) is also included.

-This paper will be presented at CHR 2024, Aarhus, Denmark.
+This paper was presented at CHR 2024, Aarhus, Denmark.
 It is published in [the full proceedings](https://ceur-ws.org/Vol-3834/) [here](https://ceur-ws.org/Vol-3834/paper61.pdf).

 ## ABSTRACT